The Iseran pass

 Ski and bike

-- From an altitude of 2700 m to 3200 m, the Pissaillas glacier in the commune of Bonneval sur Arc welcomes summer skiing enthusiasts from mid-June to mid-July (depending on snow conditions).
-With two slopes and a slalom stadium, it's a great place to ski, thanks to the low crowds and non-existent waits at both lifts!
+- From an altitude of 2,700 m to 3,200 m, and with sunshine all day long, the Pissaillas glacier, in the commune of Bonneval sur Arc, welcomes summer skiing enthusiasts from mid-June to mid-July (depending on snow conditions).
+With two runs and a slalom stadium, it's a very pleasant place to ski, with very few people and no waiting at the two lifts!

 - A legendary stage in the Tour de France cycling race, the ascent of the Col de l'Iseran - the highest road pass in the Alps - remains engraved in the calves of thousands of amateur and professional cyclists.